 Have you ever wondered why you love the look of one ring but not another?
 That’s the setting style at work.
-Think of the setting as the supporting actors; the Contemporary Nexus Diamond is the star of the show, but it needs a great supporting cast.
+Think of the setting as the supporting actors; the Nexus Diamond Alternative is the star of the show, but it needs a great supporting cast.

 Here is your everything guide to ring settings—and how to choose one that fits your personal flair.